Calleva Atrebatum: History

-Unusually for an Iron Age tribal town in Britain, its exact site was reused for the Roman town.
-The Romans changed the layout and defences.

 Calleva Atrebatum ("Calleva of the Atrebates") was an Iron Age settlement, as capital of the Atrebates tribe.
 It became a walled town in the Roman province of Britannia.

 Celtic beginnings

 The Romanised Celtic "Calleva" can be translated to 'woods' or 'woody place'.
 The settlement was surrounded by dense woodlands that were used for fuel and to build structures.
 Given its access to east, west and northern domestic markets it was a centre of trade within Britain and with civilisations across the Channel and as far away as the Mediterranean.

 Iron Age

 The Late Iron Age settlement at Silchester has been shown by archaeology and coins of the British Q series to link Silchester with the seat of power of the Atrebates.
 Coins found stamped with "COMMIOS" show that Commius, king of the Atrebates, established his territory and mint here after moving from Gaul.
 The inner earthwork, constructed c.
 1 AD, enclosed 32 hectare and at a similar time others were built in the surrounds.

 Small areas of Late Iron Age occupation were first uncovered on the south side of the inner earthwork and around the south gate.
 More detailed evidence for this was excavated below the forum/basilica.
 Several roundhouses, wells and pits were in a northeast–southwest alignment, dated to c.
 25 BC - 15 BC.
 Occupation of c.
 15 BC to AD 40 or 50 resulted in metalled streets, rubbish pits and palisaded enclosures.
 Imported Gallo-Belgic fine wares, amphorae and iron and copper-alloy brooches show that the settlement was high status.
 Distinctive food was identified, including oyster shell, a large briquetage assemblage and sherds from various amphorae for olive oil, fish sauce and wine.

 Further such material was uncovered by the Insula IX 'Town Life' project, including a great boundary ditch probably made about 40 to 20 BC, a large rectangular hall which could have been built any time between 25 BC to AD 10, and the laying out of lanes and new property divisions from about AD 10 to AD 40 or 50.
 Archaeobotanical studies have demonstrated the import and consumption of celery, coriander and olives in Insula IX before the Claudian Conquest.